-- Bake in the oven at 350? for 32 minutes, or until eggs are set.
-The egg muffins are cooked when the eggs are ?set? meaning they have cooked solid.
-The egg muffins shouldn?t be liquid or jiggle if you shake the muffin tin.
+- Bake in the oven at 350º for 20 minutes, or until eggs are set.
+The egg muffins are cooked when the eggs are set and have cooked solid.
+The egg muffins shouldn't have liquid on top or jiggle if you shake the muffin tin.

 - Allow the egg muffins to cool in the muffin tin for 3 minutes, until cooled enough to handle.

 - Use a serving knife or butter knife to remove the egg muffin from the muffin tin and place onto a wire cooling rack.

 - If you are serving these right away, you can also move them from the muffin tin to a serving platter.
 If you're storing for later, let the muffins cool to room temperature on the wire cooling rack, then store in a glass storage container for up to 4 days.